Malay-dev/telegram_desi_reach_bot/readme.md

-# Artisan Marketing Bot 🎨
+# DesiReach - Artisan Marketing Bot 🎨

 A Telegram bot powered by Google's Gemini AI that helps Indian artisans and craftsmen create professional marketing content for their products.
 The bot generates high-quality product images and compelling social media captions to help artisans expand their digital presence.